iwascoding/cocoahub/ReadMe.md

 If no 'cocahub.conf' is found, the default values shown above will be used.

-# Adding CGIs to your cocoahub setup
+# Adding your custom CGIs to cocoahub

-So the documentation at [CHCGI] https://github.com/iwascoding/CHCGI for more details.
+So the documentation at [CHCGI](https://github.com/iwascoding/CHCGI) for more details.
 There is also a sample CGI implementation available [here](https://github.com/iwascoding/cocoahubSampleCGI).

 # How dispatching HTTP Request works